Last Update: July 2021

 Find tours in Phnom Penh

 So, don’t cross the old metal bridge to Koh Oknha Tey, but continue to go North on Silk Island on the Eastern road.
 You could of course follow the new concrete road that goes all the way up North.
 Do yourself a favor, you’re on an all-terrain bike after all.
 Challenge the unpaved roads on the left and parallel to the concrete road.

 If you’re up for it, try some of the small dirt tracks as well.
 This way, you will experience a true Cambodian rural landscape.
 Immerse yourself in an abundance of green with rice paddies, corn fields and banana trees.

 At the very Northern tip is Koh Dach beach resort where you can unwind in huts overlooking the Mekong river.
 It’s just $1 or for free if you buy lunch there.
 You can stay to watch the sunset, just make sure you make it back to the last ferry at 8:30pm.

 Next, pedal your way back to the Southern tip along the Western road of the Island.
 Enjoy the breeze and feast your eyes on the scenery of simple life in the countryside.

 Cute kids curiously looking you over like you’re the weirdest person they ever came across.
 Water buffalo roaming about everywhere.
 Asian cows herded by their owners and women picking fruit in their local attire.
 What a great way to disconnect from the frantic city!

 Note!: Healthcare in Cambodia is hopelessly underdeveloped.
 Any serious ailment or injury will most likely involve medical transport to Bangkok or Singapore costing a fortune to be paid upfront.
 Never leave home without travel insurance.
-Read about it here, or get an instant, non-committal quote here.
+Read about travel insurance, or get an instant, non-committal quote.